irods/irods_client_http_api/README.md

                 "state_timeout_in_seconds": 600,

                 // The desired method with which to validate OIDC access tokens
-                // with.
-The two methods supported are "local_validation" and
+                // The two methods supported are "local_validation" and
                 // "introspection".
                 "access_token_validation_method": "local_validation"